Blocks

 Harvest block is based on the same concept as the strategy block, where the harvest block list is executed on vault harvest.

-number is given to the function, enabling the block to retrieve its parameters using a storage pointer pointing to a byte variable.
+harvestexecutes the harvest block function._indexnumber is given to the function, enabling the block to retrieve its parameters using a storage pointer pointing to a byte variable.

-is used by the function, with simulated tokens amounts at block execution time.
-The goal is to have the same parameters as the execution function.parameters
+oracleHarvestis a non view function to be usable with Curve like claims on which there is a need to update a local variable.OracleStateis used by the function, with simulated tokens amounts at block execution time.
+The goal is to have the same parameters as the execution function.parametersbytes are the same as those received by the corresponding execution function.

 Last updated